shuhaowu/projecto/README.md

 ### File upload ###

 File upload allows anyone to upload files (we should keep revisions).
-The files should have some rudimentary access control: only owners and creator can alter file details, delete, and upload new versions.

-This still needs to be worked on.
+The current plan is to use WebDAV.
+However, the access control issue needs to looked into as I am not familiar with that.

 ### Schedules ###